zmike/zmike.github.io/_posts/2021-06-02-memba-when.md

 **Will any drivers care?**

 Magic 8-ball says no, no drivers care about this and everything still works fine.
 That's cool and interesting, but probably it'd be better to not do that.

+The problem here is two problems:
+* the queue submission thread is context-based when it should be screen based
+* cmdbufs get an id when they start recording, not when they get submitted

+The first problem is easy to fix: just deduplicate the thread and move the struct member.

+The second one is trickier because everything in zink relies on cmdbufs getting an id as soon as they become active.
+This is done so that any resources written to by a given cmdbuf can have their usage tracked for synchronization purposes, e.g., reading back a buffer only after all its writes have landed.